camilocbarrera/dst/README.md

 # dag sketch tool 🎨

-dag sketch tool (dst) helps you create and design Apache Airflow DAGs visually and programmatically.
+dag sketch tool (dst) helps you create and design Apache Airflow DAGs visually in a declarative way.
 You can use an easy-to-understand markup language and a handy command-line tool called dst for generating DAGs skeletons.

 ## Try it out